Aumwich/cosmis/windsurfrules.md

 - **End each session** by updating ARCHDOC with progress made
 - **Use checkboxes** to track immediate next steps
 - **Document decisions** in ARCHDOC changelog with rationale
+- **Focus on one task at a time** - Complete each task fully before moving to the next
+- **Maintain tight communication loops** - Get feedback on each step before proceeding
+- **Sequential task progression** - Can accomplish multiple tasks in a session by completing them one by one

+## Implementation Guidelines
+- **Distinguish SIMSOC vs Cosmis terminology** - It's fine to reference "cards" and "tickets" when discussing the original SIMSOC rules in simrules.md, but avoid these terms when describing the Cosmis implementation
+- **Use Discord-native concepts** - Reactions, slash commands, ephemeral messages instead of physical game elements in the Cosmis implementation
+- **Prefer ephemeral messages** over DMs for routine private feedback to players
+- **Reserve DMs for critical game events** only (game start/end notifications, important updates)

 ## What NOT to do
 - Don't use TypeScript (user preference for learning)